quonic/weakshell/Powershell/Plaster Setup Howto.md

 ## Reason for this document

 I got fed up with how there wasn't a clear example of how to use an existing template that someone else has created.
-So as a result I created this for mainly my self so that then next time I try to figure it out again, I don't have to go digging through the interent again.
-Less wasting of time and more time coding.
+So as a result I created this, mainly for my self.
+Just so that then next time I try to figure this out again, I don't have to go digging through the interent just to get frustrated with the lack of clear documentation.

+Less wasting of time fooling around and more time coding.

 ## Steps